auth0/docs/articles/libraries/auth0-android/index.md

 The authentication result will be delivered to the callback.

-To ensure an Open ID Connect compliant response you must either set an `audience` using [withAudience](/libraries/auth0-android/configuration#withAudience) or enable the **OIDC Conformant** switch in your Auth0 dashboard under `Client / Settings / Advanced OAuth`.
-You can read more about this [here](/api-auth/intro#how-to-use-the-new-flows).
+To ensure an Open ID Connect compliant response you must either set an `audience` using [withAudience](/libraries/auth0-android/configuration#withAudience) or enable the **OIDC Conformant** switch in your Auth0 dashboard under **Dashboard > Settings > Advanced > OAuth**.
+You can read more about this in the documentation page on [how to use new flows](/api-auth/intro#how-to-use-the-new-flows).

 ## Using the Authentication API